 Article continues after the video below

-MD: So what does the newcomer, who's using Ryu and been practising a bit with him, need to look for in the behaviour of opponents?
+MD: So what does the newcomer, who's using Ryu and been practicing a bit with him, need to look for in the behavior of opponents?
 As that's half the game here, isn't it, reading the other player's intentions?

 AH: Yeah, I play as Dhalsim, and if I get matched up against a Zangief then my entire plan their is to keep him as far away from me as possible.
 If I do it well and don't screw up, it's a fairly easy match for Dhalsim.
 However, 'Gief hits so hard that I get maybe three mistakes.
 Three good combos from the big man and I'm dead.

 I'm also looking at playing as Vega and Necalli for SFV.
 Vega is really, really good now they've made him a motion character instead of a charge character; and Necalli is currently acting as a surrogate for Alex, who was my guy in 3rd Strike, who is being added to this game in March.
 They've got similar tools—a command grab, a charge dash move, an anti-air Dragon Punch thing.
 I'm treading water a bit until Alex shows up.